nhatngohong/project/README.md

 ### I. Introduction

-This project is the BE service for a web that is like Overflow.
-Technologies used: Spring frameword, MySQL.
+This project is the Back-end service for a web that is like Stack Overflow, Qoura, Reddit.
+Technologies used: Spring boot, MySQL.
 There are several features that are not complete or add such as: calculate contribution, sort type, accepted answer, tags,...

 ### II.
 Features
 #### Complete